myDevicesIoT/Cayenne-MQTT-ESP/README.md

 - **[Cayenne-MQTT-CPP](https://github.com/myDevicesIoT/Cayenne-MQTT-CPP)** - C++ version of the Cayenne MQTT Library.
 - **[Cayenne-MQTT-Arduino](https://github.com/myDevicesIoT/Cayenne-MQTT-Arduino)** - Arduino version of the Cayenne MQTT Library.
 - **[Cayenne-MQTT-mbed](https://github.com/myDevicesIoT/Cayenne-MQTT-mbed)** - mbed version of the Cayenne MQTT Library.
 This is also available on the mbed developer site [here](https://developer.mbed.org/teams/myDevicesIoT/code/Cayenne-MQTT-mbed/).

+## Contributors
+Contributions to this library have been made by the following people.
+- Rei Vilo (rei-vilo)